franciscorafart/first-apex-project/README.md

     f. worker -> LambdaBasicExecution, SQS
     g. writeDB -> LambdaBasicExecution, DynamoDB write

+# function.js -> in each lambda folder create a function.js file and attach the role it will use.

+    {
+      "timeout": 15,
+      "role": "arn:your-role"
+    }

 6) Create DynamoDB with three tables: 'contacts', 'messages' and 'twilionumbers'
-7) Create API gateway in AWS with POST methods that trigger the following lambdas: sns_to_sms, write_db and send_sqs
+7) Create API gateway in AWS with POST methods that trigger the following lambdas: sns_to_sms, writeDB, send_sqs, readDB

 For APEX you need a project.json file with your environmental variables and a function.json file for each function that requires special configurations (role, timeout, for example).